Feerse/Feerse/README.md

 # 💫 About Me:

-🌱 I’m currently learning Javascript, Reactjs, Php, MySQL, & Laravel<br>👨‍💻 All of my projects are available at https://hanif-portfolio.vercel.app/
+🌱 I’m currently learning JavaScript, ReactJs, PHP, MySQL, & Laravel<br>👨‍💻 All of my projects are available at https://hanif-portfolio.vercel.app/

 ## 🌐 Socials: